tidb-incubator/TiBigData/docs/design/2020-05-18-insert-on-duplicate-key-update.md

 ![image alt text](imgs/insert-on-duplicate-key-update/Materialized-View.png)

-However, Flink SQL doesn't support statement `INSERT ...
+However, Flink SQL doesn't support the statement `INSERT ...
 ON DUPLICATE KEY UPDATE`.
-So we need find an alternative way to achieve `INSERT ...
-ON DUPLICATE KEY UPDATE` semantics.
+So we need to find an alternative way to achieve `INSERT ...
+ON DUPLICATE KEY UPDATE` semantics in TiDBDynamicTable.

 ## Detailed Design

+The design will be divided into two parts, one is how it is implemented at the SQL syntax level, in other words, how the user passes all the required parameters.
+The other part is the implementation of `DynamicTableSink` interface to interact with the TiDB-server.

-### Use `SQL Hints` to get update columns
+### Use `SQL Hints` to pass update columns

 With option `tidb.sink.update-columns` in SQL hints, update-columns would be passed to `TiDBDynamicTable`.
 Combined with `INSERT INTO` clause, we have gotten all information needed.